How to Clean a Solar Panel the Right Way

-When learning how to clean solar panels, you should also look into the kinds of cleaning materials you need.
-Using the appropriate tools and materials will help you wash them more thoroughly so they stay cleaner for longer!
+Using the appropriate tools and materials will help you wash panels more thoroughly so they stay cleaner for longer.

-First, grab some water (a regular water hose or buckets of water are fine).
-Then, find a soft cloth or sponge, a soft brush or leaf blower, and a squeegee.
+You will need water (a regular water hose or buckets of water), a soft cloth or sponge, a soft brush or leaf blower, and a squeegee.

 And of course, always utilize a fall protection system.

 The Occupational Safety and Health Administration (OSHA) has various requirements for fall protection.
-These apply to service professionals who are installing or performing maintenance on solar panels, which includes cleaning them.
+These apply to service professionals who are installing or performing maintenance on solar panels, including cleaning them.
 However, they’re equally essential for non-service professionals to consider.